Phoenix Paternity/Maternity Actions Lawyer

 Custody.
 Parenting Time.
 Child Support.
 These are three important reasons why an unmarried parent might find it necessary to file a Paternity action in the Arizona courts.

 Our Arizona Paternity Attorneys are here to help you.
-Gary J. Frank has a wealth of experience handling complex Family Law disputes as a litigator, a mediator, and a former Superior Court Judge Pro Tempore.
-Law Firm Partner, Hanna Amar, is a highly skilled litigator, a certified mediator,and a compassionate counselor.
+Gary J. Frank and Hanna Amar have a wealth of experience handling complex Family Law disputes as litigators and mediators.
+Gary Frank is a former Superior Court Judge Pro Tempore.
+Law Firm Partner, Hanna Amar, is a highly skilled litigator, a certified mediator, and a compassionate counselor.
 If you are in need of advice or representation with regard to a Paternity issue, please contact our office for a consultation.
 We would be happy to talk to you.